PhD Mechanical and Aerospace Engineering ’07

 Atomistic modelling of materials (AE 714)

-Integrated Computational Materials Engineering, Materials-by-design, Computational mechanics, Crystal Plasticity, Atomistic simulations, Materials Informatics and High performance computing.
+Integrated Computational Materials Engineering (ICME), Crystal Plasticity, Microstructures, Atomistic Simulations, Materials Informatics and Quantum Computing.

 POSITIONS HELD AT MICHIGAN

-Assistant Professor, Department of Aerospace Engineering, University of Michigan, Ann Arbor, Michigan (Fall 2007-Summer 2013)
+Assistant Professor, Department of Aerospace Engineering (Fall 2007-Summer 2013)

-Associate Professor, Department of Aerospace Engineering, University of Michigan, Ann Arbor, Michigan (Fall 2013-present)
+Associate Professor, Department of Aerospace Engineering (Fall 2013-Summer 2020)

 HONORS AND AWARDS